-Founded in 1930 and headquartered in Oakville, Ontario, Vicwest is a leading supplier of quality exterior building products for all segments of the construction industry across North America.
+Founded in 1930 and headquartered in Burlington, Ontario, Vicwest is a leading supplier of quality exterior building products for all segments of the construction industry across North America.

 Our residential line of products includes; steel roofing, stone coated steel roofing, exterior trims and accents, and a variety of polycarbonate coverings perfect for garden sheds, gazebos and more.
 Our agricultural customers take comfort in knowing Vicwest has the most durable steel roofing and steel cladding products available, along with a multitude of products specific for pole barns and livestock operations.
 Products suitable for homeowners and agricultural business owners alike are sold exclusively through a nation-wide chain of local building supply retailers.